 - Preheat oven to 425°F. Line a large rimmed baking sheet with aluminum foil, parchment paper or spray with nonstick cooking spray.

-- Spread the gnocchi, tomatoes, peppers, garlic and onions on a large rimmed baking sheet.
+- Spread the gnocchi, sausage, tomatoes, peppers, garlic and onions on a large rimmed baking sheet.

 - Drizzle with the olive oil and balsamic if using